Skip to main content

 Multi-agent systems for improved decision-making in industrial value chains

-This pre-study project aims to establish the foundation for a Swedish ecosystem around industrial generative multi-agent AI systems, supporting the planning of joint efforts and the creation of a strategic roadmap.
+This project was a pre-study with funding from Advanced Digitalisation on System changing initiatives in applied industrial AI, conducted May - October 2025, aiming to establish the foundation for a Swedish ecosystem around industrial generative multi-agent AI systems, supporting the planning of joint efforts and the creation of a strategic roadmap.

-The emergence of generative AI Agents, capable of reasoning, decision-making, and autonomous action, is expected to represent a significant breakthrough in 2025.
+The emergence of systems of generative AI Agents, capable of reasoning, decision-making, and autonomous action, represent a significant breakthrough in 2025.
 Agents act independently, but within established frameworks that define what they can and cannot do, unlike previous AI systems that functioned as a support system together with a human.

 Challenges